junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 That is when Cas starts glowing.
 Not too different from last time on the snow mountain, except a lot more intense.
 Dean shuts his eyes the moment those lights start brightening up, starting from the outline of the wings.

-His head itches to steal a look, to see the wings in light, he imagines it like phoenix reborning in fire (as the legend about the big birds go, not the monster in wild west time), but Cas would definitely be pissed -- pissed at himself, that is -- if he gets his eyes burned out because of the curiosity.
+His head itches to steal a look, to see the wings in light, he imagines it like phoenix reborning in fire (a drastic light show as the legend about that tremendous bird would be like, not the man-like monster back in wild west time), but Cas would definitely be pissed -- pissed at himself, that is -- if Dean gets his eyes burned out because of the curiosity.

 The bright light burns the back of his eyelid hot and red, like looking at the sun with closed eyes.
 He waits, feeling the heart pounding loudly in his chest.
 He listens, the sounds of wings wane and subside, the warm and soft touch of feather leaves.